jpasilan/vagrant-puphpet-grn/README.md

 * http://192.168.56.101/adminer
 * http://192.168.56.101:1080

 This also has XDebug installed and enabled.
-For help in setting up XDebug with PHPStorm, see this blog [post]: (http://jpasilan.technoph.info/xdebug/2014/12/18/xdebug-on-vagrant-puphpet/)
+For help in setting up XDebug with PHPStorm, see this blog [post] (http://jpasilan.technoph.info/xdebug/2014/12/18/xdebug-on-vagrant-puphpet/).